Frequently Asked Questions

 Why is onboarding important?

-When done right, physician onboarding increases new provider satisfaction and retention, drives practice productivity, builds system revenue, and increases market share.
+When done right, physician onboarding boosts new provider satisfaction and retention, drives practice productivity, builds system revenue, and increases market share.

 How can software help improve the physician onboarding process?

-The right physician and provider onboarding software turns all those siloed departmental checklists into a master onboarding process of sequential key tasks to be completed within a certain timeframe.
-By storing this information in a centralized location, all responsible parties can access, communicate about, and complete their tasks in real time.
-Leaders and/or onboarding coordinators can also utilize pre-made dashboards and produce roll-up reporting.
-These reports highlight key trends, gaps, or lags in processes, as well as at-risk providers that need attention to help them meet their start date.
+The right physician and provider onboarding software combines siloed departmental checklists into a streamlined, sequential onboarding process with key tasks and deadlines.
+By centralizing this information, all team members can access, communicate, and complete their tasks in real time.
+Additionally, leaders and coordinators can use pre-made dashboards and generate roll-up reports to identify trends, gaps, or delays in processes.
+These reports highlight at-risk providers needing attention to ensure they meet their start date.

 What does an onboard manager or coordinator do?